 - Stay away from bodies of water.
 Make sure you are staying a minimum of 5 feet from any bodies of water.
 It’s tempting to get as close as you can to a body of water to not have to spend as much time mowing these areas with an alternative cutting method.

 It’s better to be safe and not find your mower laying in a body of water.
 Use a handheld trimmer or a push mower to mow these areas.

 - Stay away from embankments, retaining walls, ditches, and any other quick changes in terrain.
 The same rule applies to bodies of water.
 Leave 5 feet of room between the mower and these items.

 - Don’t change directions or speeds quickly.
 Making quick movements can make a mower unstable or cause you to lose control of the zero-turn.
 Always maintain steady speeds and movements.

 - Do not operate with children, pets, or other people in the area.
 Mower blades spin very fast and can throw materials out of the discharge chute.

 Rocks, stones, branches, and foreign materials left in the yard can easily shoot across the yard and injure those in the area.
 Stop the lawn mower if anyone enters the area.

 - Do not discharge material toward a wall or other obstruction as material can ricochet back toward the operator.

 - Wear protective equipment while operating.
 This includes safety glasses and hearing protection.
-A gas powered lawn mower emits a noise level around 90 decibels.
+A gas-powered lawn mower emits a noise level of around 90 decibels.

 Occupational Safety and Health Administration (OSHA) recommends hearing protection for those exposed to this level of sound.